 External study generally does not require on-campus attendance.
-The University has a flexible unit offering model, using online technology in a complementary way to ensure that all students will be able to access the same unit package, whether they are studying in either internal or external mode.
+The University has a flexible unit offering model, using complementary online technology to ensure all students are able to access the same unit content, regardless of their study mode.

-All Murdoch units have an online presence in some capacity.
-Some units use only online resources whilst others may have some printed material that will be issued to external students.
+All units have an online presence in some form.
+Some use online resources only whilst others may have some printed material that will be issued to external students.
 Whenever feasible, lectures are recorded and can be accessed online within 24 hours of delivery.

 External students may use campus facilities such as the Library, or attend lectures if able to do so.
-External students may borrow items and collect from any of the campus libraries.
+External students may borrow items and collect from either of the campus libraries.
 Reciprocal borrowing arrangements are available with many Australian and New Zealand libraries.
 Further information on library services for External students, and details of eligible libraries, is available at:

 Contact with tutors varies between units and tutors will inform students how and when they may be contacted.
 Students are encouraged to establish regular contact with their tutors by telephone or email.

 Enrolment in External Units

 External students need to consider their available study time when enrolling in units.
 Generally students should not enrol in a full-time external load unless they are able to devote approximately 40 hours per week to their study commitments.

-Students enrolled in an internal semester- or year-long unit offering may change to the equivalent external offering of that unit only until the end of the second week of the teaching period.
+Students enrolled in an internal semester- or year-long unit offering may change to the external offering of the unit before the end of the second week of the teaching period.